bateller/martinfitzpatrick.name/content/code/mplstyler-v0.1.md

 Notice that Series 1 has again been displayed using the same colour, since the classname ('Series 1') is unchanged.
 However, Series 3 is assigned a new colour as it doesn't match any of the previous classes.

-You can manually set styles, pattern match (including regex) and various other things.
+You can manually set styles and use pattern matching (regex) to cumulatively build styles.
 Documentation for all of this will follow shortly once the API is more settled.
+A Qt UI for editing and configuring style behaviour (as seen in Pathomx) will also be available.

 [mplstyler-github]: https://github.com/mfitzp/mplstyler
 [mplstyler-pypi]: https://pypi.python.org/pypi/mplstyler